Williamoverman/Internettechnology-protocol/doc/protocol.md

 - Disconnection from the server.
 - Handling invalid messages.

-In the description below, `C -> S` represents a message from the client `C` is send to server `S`.
+In the description below, `C -> S` represents a message from the client `C` is sent to server `S`.
 When applicable, `C` is extended with a number to indicate a specific client, e.g., `C1`, `C2`, etc. The keyword `others` is used to indicate all other clients except for the client who made the request.
 Messages can contain a JSON body.
 Text shown between `<` and `>` are placeholders.

 The protocol follows the formal JSON specification, RFC 8259, available on https://www.rfc-editor.org/rfc/rfc8259.html

+All messages may end using Linux line endings (\n) or windows line endings (\r\n) and client and server should interpret both cases as valid messages.

 # 1. Establishing a connection